NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 rstudio &
 ```

-!!! note "The sluggishness of Conda"
+> **The sluggishness of Conda** <br>
-    Some environments are inherently quite complicated in that they have many
+> Some environments are inherently quite complicated in that they have many
-    and varied dependencies, meaning that the search space for the entire
+> and varied dependencies, meaning that the search space for the entire
-    dependency hierarchy becomes huge - leading to slow and sluggish
+> dependency hierarchy becomes huge - leading to slow and sluggish
-    installations.
+> installations.
 This is often the case for R environments.
 This can be
-    improved by using Mamba, a faster wrapper around Conda.
+> improved by using Mamba, a faster wrapper around Conda.
 Simply run `conda
-    install -n base mamba` to install Mamba in your base environment, and
+> install -n base mamba` to install Mamba in your base environment, and
-    replace any `conda` command with `mamba` - except activating and
+> replace any `conda` command with `mamba` - except activating and
-    deactivating environments, which still needs to be done using Conda.
+> deactivating environments, which still needs to be done using Conda.

 Once you've successfully completed the above steps you can deactivate your Conda
 environment using `conda deactivate` and continue with the setup for the other
 tools.

-!!! attention "Windows users"
+> **Windows users** <br>
-    In case you are having trouble installing R and RStudio using Conda, both
+> In case you are having trouble installing R and RStudio using Conda, both
-    run well directly on Windows and you may therefore want to install Windows
+> run well directly on Windows and you may therefore want to install Windows
-    versions of these software for this tutorial (if you haven't done so already).
+> versions of these software for this tutorial (if you haven't done so already).
-    Conda is, however, the recommended way.
+> Conda is, however, the recommended way.
 If you're having issues with
-    graphical applications, please have a look at [this website](https://seanthegeek.net/234/graphical-linux-applications-bash-ubuntu-windows/);
+> graphical applications, please have a look at [this website](https://seanthegeek.net/234/> graphical-linux-applications-bash-ubuntu-windows/> );
-    scroll down to the "Graphical applications".
+> scroll down to the "Graphical applications".

-!!! note "RStudio and Conda"
+> **RStudio and Conda** <br>
-    In some cases RStudio doesn't play well with Conda due to differing
+> In some cases RStudio doesn't play well with Conda due to differing
-    libpaths.
+> libpaths.
 To fix this, first check the available library path by
-    `.libPaths()` to make sure that it points to a path within your conda
+> `.libPaths()` to make sure that it points to a path within your conda
-    environment.
+> environment.
 It might be that `.libPaths()` shows multiple library paths, in
-    which case R packages will be searched for by R in all these locations.
+> which case R packages will be searched for by R in all these locations.
-    This means that your R session will not be completely isolated in your Conda
+> This means that your R session will not be completely isolated in your Conda
-    environment and that something that works for you might not work for
+> environment and that something that works for you might not work for
-    someone else using the same Conda environment, simply because you had
+> someone else using the same Conda environment, simply because you had
-    additional packages installed in the second library location.
+> additional packages installed in the second library location.
 One way to
-    force R to just use the conda library path is to add a `.Renviron` file to
+> force R to just use the conda library path is to add a `.Renviron` file to
-    the directory where you start R with these lines:
+> the directory where you start R with these lines:

     ```
     R_LIBS_USER=""